hpaluch/PIC32MX470-Curiosity/README.md

 Status: Finally It Works properly!

+Current function:
+- produces 1 kHz Sine waveform on WM8904 Codec Headphones stereo output
+- S1 switch can be used to (un)mute audio output.
+When muted, orange LED3 is On.
+- green LED2 Toggles on every "DMA Complete" interrupt.
+- red LED1 is On in case of fatal error.
+- RGB LED is Red or Magenta on fatal exception.
+- various Debug and status messages on UART (mikroBus 1, pin TX -> PIC output, PC input), speed 115200 Baud, 8-bit data, 1 stop bit, no parity, no flow control

 Important manual fixes to code Generated with MCC Tool:
 - [fix LRCLK I2S polarity](../../commit/6d2b5d4a2c0c737ab02698ee6461a4bc9aedbac5)

 2023-09-19:
 - fixed latency (caused extra 0 sample inserted on DMA start) by